-To be enrolled in this course, you need to be able to provide evidence that you:
+To be enrolled in this course, you need to be able to provide evidence:

-- be at least 16 years old on the certificate issue date
+- be at least 16 years of age,

 To successfully complete this course, you will need:

-- overalls, protective eyewear, and sun protection for practical sessions
+- are able to bring overalls, protective eyewear, and sun protection for practical sessions (mandatory)

-- for wet drills; clothes to get wet in (similar to work clothes, but no wet suits), a second set of clothes (to change into), a towel, sunscreen, and hat
+- for sea survival, if applicable, students are required to bring clothes to get wet in (similar to work clothes, but no wet suits), a second set of clothes (to change into), a towel, sunscreen, and hat.

 Credit (or recognition) for modules/units may be granted based on previous learning, studies, work and/or life experiences.
 Please discuss this with the teaching section when you enrol.